-- To encourage students to develop a working knowledge of the central ideas of Linear systems. - To enable students to understand the concepts of Linear Programming. - To enable the students to use the concepts of graph theory. - To understand the basics of trees and fuzzy logic.
+- Encourage students to develop a working knowledge of the central ideas of Linear systems. - Enable students to understand the concepts of Linear Programming. - Enable the students to use the concepts of graph theory. - Understand the basics of trees and fuzzy logic.